sperlingn/rshelperscripts/README.md

 # Disclaimer
-Anything from this repository is only for educational purposes and is not inteneded nor released for clinical use.
+Anything from this repository is only for educational purposes and is not intended nor released for clinical use.